clockworkengineer/Antik/readme.md

   Simple FTP backup program that takes a local directory and backs it up to a specified FTP server using account details provided.

 1. **[FTPResore](https://github.com/clockworkengineer/Antikythera_mechanism/blob/master/examples/FTPResore.cpp)**
- Simple FTP restore program that takes a remote FTP server directory and restores it to a local directory.
+ Simple FTP restore program (companion program to FTPBackup) that takes a remote FTP server directory and restores it to a local directory.

 # To do list #